josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 First, _out of nowhere_, Matt decides to [publish a post on his personal blog](https://ma.tt/2024/09/charitable-contributions/) outlining his charitable donations.
 He really frames it as though he's being victimized and bullied into revealing this information, and I suppose some people were probably (reasonably) asking how much _he_ gives, since he spent the whole week blowing up half the internet over how much WP Engine gives.

+He also spends a lot more time defending himself against claims of being a "mafia boss" than most people who aren't mafia bosses or acting like mafia bosses ever feel the need to do.

+Weird move, all around.
+Especially since the implication seems to be...what?
+"I'm a good guy so I can't do bad things"?

 I tried my best to look up Matt's net worth and work out what percentage he's giving, and by the best figures I could find, we're likely at or below 5% here.

 Which, fine, that's still millions of dollars and that's objectively a good thing.